manelpuig/rUBot_tutorial_ws/Documentation/2_ROS_tutorial.md

 # ROS nodes and topics with Turtlesim

-In order to understand the ROS environment, with nodes, topics and communication between nodes is very interesting to see the Turtlesim exemple.
+In order **to understand the ROS environment, with nodes, topics and communication** between nodes is very interesting to see the **Turtlesim exemple**.

 This tutorial has been extracted from:
  - http://wiki.ros.org/turtlesim